 This answer is different for everyone, but it’s an important one to have answered for yourself before you step foot on the conference floor.
 This will guide you for the rest of your time there.
-For some people it may be to learn how to be a better module developer, learning the latest tips and tricks to make front-end development even easier, or maybe you are there to put a face to some of the people you talk to on the forums or IRC.
+For some people, it may be to learn how to be a better module developer, learn the latest tips and tricks to make front-end development even easier, or maybe you are there to put a face on some of the people you talk to on the forums or IRC.

-Knowing your goal for the event will be key in you getting the most out of DrupalCon
+Knowing your goal for the event will be key to you getting the most out of DrupalCon

-Every DrupalCon has a list of hotels which are recommended and they fill up quickly.
+Every DrupalCon has a list of hotels that are recommended and they fill up quickly.
 That is where sites like hotels.com and hotwire.com come in very handy.
-Not only can you find some gems but you can get them at a cheaper price then just calling the hotel directly.
+Not only can you find some gems but you can get them at a cheaper price than just calling the hotel directly.

 What Events Should I Hit?

 DrupalCon is not just all business, it also hosts some really great parties and after-hours events.
 Every day of the Con ends with multiple events to attend once the sun goes down.
 These events are all about making friends, having some laughs, and the occasional brew … or twelve.